BioSchemas/map2model/spec_process_detail.md

 To record the decisions your team has reached follow these steps:

 1. Make a copy of the [mapping template](https://drive.google.com/open?id=0Bw_p-HKWUjHoQ2RkUUthWVd3RG8) naming the file **<SPECIFICATION_NAME> mapping**.
 This mapping file should be placed in a folder called **<SPECIFICATION_NAME>**, which should be located in the gDrive folder *bioschemas > specifications*
-  > You want to copy the spreadsheet file not the text document file.
+  > Copy the spreadsheet file not the text document file.

 1. Open the Mapping template and you will find the following structure.